adamcharnock/lightbus/README.md

 **History repeating** - Presumably this has all been done before.
 What did/do those implementations look like?
 What were their failings?
-Am I bound to repeat them?
+Am I bound to repeat them? ([ESB](https://en.wikipedia.org/wiki/Enterprise_service_bus)?)

 **AMQP suitability** - I’ve heard rumours of RabbitMQ being unstable under heavy load.
 Is this still true?
+Is it a concern?
 Are there alternative AMQP brokers?
 Also, are there reasons AMQP wouldn’t be suitable?

 **Demand** - Is there demand for a project such as this?
 Do others encounter these